Figment (website): Inkpop

 In March 2012, Figment combined with HarperCollins's online writing community, Inkpop.
 At the time of the merge, InkPop had 95,000 users and Figment had 115,000 users, with little overlap between the two sites.
 Susan Katz, the HarperCollins Children's Book president, said of the move: “We approached Figment because we’ve admired what they are doing in the digital space.
 Together we can broaden our marketing reach for our authors and their stories by tapping into this highly engaged group.”

 Contests

 Figment occasionally offered writing contests to help writers hone their skills.
 Many of the contests focused on themes and issues presented in popular and upcoming young adult books, and provided prompts with which users can create their contest entries.
 The contests often involved published YA authors.

-Contests have included the participation of Paulo Coelho, Darren Shan, Gayle Forman, Jackson Pearce, Sherry Shahan, Lauren Oliver, Lisi Harrison, Billy Collins, Nicholas Sparks, Sara Shepard, Drusilla Campbell and many others.
+Contests included the participation of Paulo Coelho, Darren Shan, Gayle Forman, Jackson Pearce, Sherry Shahan, Lauren Oliver, Lisi Harrison, Billy Collins, Nicholas Sparks, Sara Shepard, Drusilla Campbell and many others.